 Adjusted EBITDA is defined as net income or loss for the period before finance costs, finance income, income tax expense, depreciation and amortization and the impact of certain non-routine, non-recurring, and/or non-cash items.
-In this MD&A, the Company adjusted for the following non-routine, non-recurring, and/or non-cash items: (i) initial public offering costs included in selling, general and administrative expenses (ii) fair value impact on acquired inventory recorded in cost of sales (iii) provision on pension and other post-employment benefits, (iv) restructuring costs, and (v) separation costs related to USS support services.
+In this MD&A, the Company adjusted for the following non-routine, non-recurring, and/or non-cash items: (i) gains/loss related to emergence from CCAA, (ii) acquisition-related costs, (iii) provision on pension and other postemployment benefits, (iv) restructuring costs, and (v) separation costs related to USS support services.
 Adjusted EBITDA is used by management, investors, and analysts to measure operating performance of the Company and is a supplement to our consolidated financial statements presented in accordance with IFRS.
 Adjusted EBITDA is a helpful measure of operating performance before non-operating financial items such as finance costs, finance income and income tax expense, as well as depreciation, which are non-cash expenses.
-Adjusted EBITDA also removes the impact of certain non-routine, nonrecurring, and/or non-cash items to enable management, investors and analysts to gain a clearer understanding of the underlying financial performance of the Company.
-Adjusted EBITDA is also helpful to facilitate comparison of operating performance on a consistent basis from period-to-period and to provide a more complete understanding of factors and trends impacting our business.
+Adjusted EBITDA also removes the impact of certain non-routine, non-recurring, and/or non-cash items to enable management, investors and analysts to gain a clearer understanding of the underlying financial performance of the Company.
+Adjusted EBITDA is also helpful to facilitate comparison of operating performance on a consistent basis from periodto-period and to provide a more complete understanding of factors and trends impacting our business.
 While management considers Adjusted EBITDA a meaningful measure for assessing the underlying financial performance of the Company.
 Adjusted EBITDA is a non-IFRS measure and does not have a standardized meaning prescribed by IFRS and therefore may not be comparable to similar measures presented by other companies.